 Students should expect their privacy and confidentiality to be respected as they move through any campus process as provided for in such processes and in accordance with applicable law.
-As explained above, there are a number of confidential campus resources, including the Sexual Assault Response Coordinator, the chaplains, and members of the Boettcher Health and Counseling Center.
+As explained above, there are a number of confidential campus resources, including the sexual assault response coordinator, the chaplain, and members of the Student Health and Counseling Center.
 Students can talk with any of these confidential resources before, during or after deciding to go through a formal CC process and/or a criminal reporting process.